jberlyn/altar-quest-companion/README.md

 ## Building the Application

 This application is just a standard HTML/JavaScript/CSS application.
-It uses [Workbox](https://developers.google.com/web/tools/workbox) to build the Progressive Web Application manifest file.
+It uses [Workbox](https://developers.google.com/web/tools/workbox) to regenerate the Progressive Web Application service worker.
 If you make changes to the code, you should just run `workbox injectManifest` in the root directory, to ensure that the cache has been updated.

 You can run the application under any basic web server.
 I personally just use the [http-server] (https://www.npmjs.com/package/http-server) NodeJS package.